tslocum/bgammon/PROTOCOL.md

 ### Client commands

+Clients must send a register command or login command before sending any other commands.

+- `register <email> <username> <password>`
+  - Register an account.
+A valid email address must be provided.
+  - Usernames must contain at least one non-numeric character.

+- `registerjson <client name> <email> <username> <password>`
+  - Register an account and enable JSON formatted responses.
+  - All client applications should use the `registerjson` command to register, as JSON formatted responses are more easily parsed by computers.
+  - The name of the client must be specified.
+  - Aliases: `rj`

 - `login [username] [password]`
-  - Log in to bgammon.
+  - Log in.
 A random username is assigned when none is provided.
   - Usernames must contain at least one non-numeric character.
-  - This (or `loginjson`) must be the first command sent when a client connects to bgammon.
-  - Aliases: `l`

 - `loginjson <client name> [username] [password]`
-  - Log in to bgammon and enable JSON formatted responses.
+  - Log in and enable JSON formatted responses.
   - All client applications should use the `loginjson` command to log in, as JSON formatted responses are more easily parsed by computers.
   - The name of the client must be specified.